alexiom/alexiom.github.io/_pages/about.md

 tagline: "Current Job Market Candidate"
 ---

 My name is Alex Marsh, and I am a doctoral student in economics at the University of North Carolina - Chapel Hill.
-I am on the 2024-2025 job market.
+I am on currently job market.
+Please see my CV, research, and teaching experience.

 ## Research Interests
 - Empirical Industrial Organization